ArsalanNajafi/TVACPSO-Python-code/README.md

 # TVACPSO-Python-code
-Time varying acceleration coefficients PSO is coded on Python
+Time varying acceleration coefficients PSO is codded on Python